 The stations are operated by BP subsidiaries BP West Coast Products, BP Products North America, Inc., and Atlantic Richfield Company.

-A spokesman for BP described the alleged incidents as "procedural violations" and said there was no potential harm to human health or the environment.
+A spokesman for BP described the majority of the alleged incidents as "procedural violations."

-The lawsuit follows a similar suit filed last month against ConocoPhillips and its spinoff, Phillips 66.
+The lawsuit follows a similar suit filed last month by Harris against ConocoPhillips and its spinoff, Phillips 66.